Objectives and competences

 • understand learner variables: teaching across age and proficiency levels,

-• describing teachers and learning contexts,
+• be able to describe teachers and learning contexts,

 • understand and be able to apply learning and teaching resources